Malaria is a life-threatening mosquito-borne blood disease. The Anopheles mosquito transmits it to humans

 While malaria is not endemic to the U.S., travel to many countries around the world entails a risk.

-The Centers for Disease Control advise travelers to take the following precautions:
+The Centers for Disease Control advise travelers to take the

 - find out what the risk of malaria is in the country and city or region they are visiting